d3fstyle/Flatpress2Latex/README.md

 This script converts posts in a flatpress blog into a .tex document.

 - Can filter from date to date.
-- Images within posts can be included
+- Images within posts could be included

 -- Features missing --